arnaudrenaud/compeng-articles-cheatsheets-courses/articles/handle-errors-exceptions/README.md

   - their request is incorrect
   - or if they just need to wait for a service to resume
   - or they have to get in touch with you for a bugfix
-- You know whether errors need urgent work (a bug fix) or if they are independent of your work
+- You know whether errors need a bug fix or if they are exceptions independent of your work

+Finally, you have seen it is no use to surround everything with `try-catch` blocks: you should only catch specific exceptions and let your server treat the rest as errors.

 ## In practice in JavaScript

 Some programming languages provide a distinction between plain errors and exceptions, such as Java that treats both `Error` and `Exception` as subclasses of `Throwable`.

 On the other hand, in JavaScript you can only `throw new Error(…)`.
 There is no specific class for `Exceptions`, which is not

+In the JavaScript vocabulary, there are no built-in exceptions.
+There are only errors from the `Error` class.

+It is up to you to throw and catch these as exceptions or as actual errors.